 See Fair Work Act ss.590 and 591

-Section 590 of the Fair Work Act provides the ways in which the Fair Work Commission may inform itself including:
+Section 590 of the Fair Work Act 2009 outlines the ways in which the Fair Work Commission may inform itself including:

 Section 591 of the Fair Work Act states that the Commission is not bound by the rules of evidence and procedure (whether or not the Commission holds a hearing).

-Although the Commission is not bound by the rules of evidence, they are relevant and cannot be ignored to the extent that it causes unfairness between the parties.
+Although the Commission is not bound by the rules of evidence, they are relevant and cannot be ignored if that would cause unfairness between the parties.

 The rules of evidence ‘provide general guidance as to the manner in which the Commission chooses to inform itself’.